 DoT damage does not cause pushback.
 Damage that is (fully) shielded or absorbed does not cause pushback.
-You cannot be effected by pushback during the effects of Icy Veins.
+You cannot be affected by pushback during the effects of Icy Veins.

 Five Second Rule

-Keep in mind that the five second rule is only activated on mana expenditure.
-Clearcasting will not put you within the five seconds, and cancelling a fireball cast before it finishes means you do not disrupt your mana regen.
-You can combine spells that cost mana up front (e.g. Arcane Missiles) with a spell that has a cast time and breach the five second rule for a small amount of extra regen.
+Keep in mind that the five-second rule is only activated on mana expenditure.
+Clearcasting will not put you within the five seconds, and canceling a fireball cast before it finishes means you do not disrupt your mana regen.
+You can combine spells that cost mana upfront (e.g. Arcane Missiles) with a spell that has a cast time and breach the five-second rule for a small amount of extra regen.

 Mana regen ticks every 2 seconds, and your mana regen is prorated over that two seconds if your regen changes.

 Most AoE spells have a damage cap, an amount that is the maximum non-crit non-modified damage that the AoE can do per cast.
 For the purposes of damage caps, modifiers, even crit, does not count towards the cap in any way- they are effectively free damage.

 Let’s take the example of Arcane Explosion, with a base damage of 1000 and its cap of 10,100.
 With 10 mobs, you would hit each for 1,000, totaling 10,000 damage.
 You do full damage.
 With 15 mobs, you would hit each for 1,000, totaling 15,000 damage.
 This is over the cap, so you only do (10,100 / 15,000) * 1,000 = 673.33 damage to each.